 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 16588):

-If the BSSBasicRateSet parameter is not empty, a non-STBC PSMP frame or a non-STBC Beacon frame that is not an ER beacon (see 10.6.5.8 (Rate selection for ER Beacon frames and group addressed frames)) shall be transmitted in a non-HT PPDU using one of the rates included in the BSSBasicRateSet parameter.
+If the BSSBasicRateSet parameter is not empty, a non-STBC PSMP frame, or a Beacon frame that is not STBC, ER , or HE shall be transmitted in a non-HT PPDU using one of the rates included in the BSSBasicRateSet parameter.
+An ER beacon is transmitted as defined 27.15.4a and an HE beacon is transmitted as defined in 27.15.4b.(#16588)

 If the BSSBasicRateSet parameter is empty, the frame shall be transmitted in a non-HT PPDU using one of the mandatory PHY rates.